streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 ## Find a base
 Base the new quest on one that exists already.

-Find one that hasthe same type of interface to the one that you are trying to implement.
+Find one that has the same type of interface as the one that you are trying to implement.

-Are you trying to implement quest that will affect roads and paths?
-Take `AddWayLit` quest as a base if it will be yes/no question. `AddTracktype` where mapper will be selecting one of images.
+Are you trying to implement a quest that will affect roads and paths?
+Take `AddWayLit` quest as a base if it will be a yes/no question. `AddTracktype` where the mapper will be selecting one of the images.

 Is it going to be asked for POIs and be disabled by default? `AddWheelchairAccessBusiness` may be a good base.